David-Antunes/CSD-Project/README.md

 ## Client

 The client contains two states.
-The initial state is to decide if you want to login to a user, fill the application with some data or do a benchmark.
+The initial state is to decide if you want to login to a internalUser, fill the application with some data or do a benchmark.

 The benchmark command will generate the users, accounts and generate 10000 transactions on 4 threads

 ```
-lu <userId> <password> ---- Start user session
+lu <userId> <password> ---- Start internalUser session
 fill ---- Fills the ledger with data
 benchmark ---- Starts a pull of threads and generates transactions.
 help